siraat-the-soul-of-sc100/00-sc100-ironwall-guided-journey/sc100-magic/01-SC100_Framework_Official_History.md

-# 🏥 SC-100 Hospital Model – Foundational Overview 🌷🧠
+# 🏥 Microsoft Certification — SC-100 Hospital Model – Foundational Overview 🌷🧠
 _“The story of a layman rising into leadership, one healing at a time.”_

 This document records the **original vision and framework** designed by the **Siraat AI Academy** — a model that turns **education into treatment**, and **learning into healing**.